Tyrannosaurus1234/GetFaces/README.md

 **TOLERANCE**

 A value from 0.1 to 1.0 that represents the tolerance of the face detector, lower values make it more strict.
-A default value of 0.6 is recommended.
+If left blank will default to 0.6.

 ## Dependencies
 ***